spring-projects-experimental/spring-boot-thin-launcher/README.md

 You can also do a "dry run", just to warm up the cache and not run the app, by setting a System property "thins.dryrun" (to any value).
-In fact, since you don't need the application code for this (except the `META-INF/lib.properties`), you could run only the launcher, or the wrapper, which might be a useful trick for laying down a file system layer in a container image, for example.
+In fact, since you don't need the application code for this (except the `META-INF/thin.properties`), you could run only the launcher, or the wrapper, which might be a useful trick for laying down a file system layer in a container image, for example.

 ## Upgrades

-You can upgrade all the libraries by changing the `lib.properties`.
+You can upgrade all the libraries by changing the `thin.properties`.

 ## Packaging